arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)

-The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to observe the information exchanges in real-time. **It is a recommendable hardware setup for the present tutorial**.
-The Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field.
-Thus, the commonly found deployment setup may look as follows:
+The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to observe the information exchanges in real time; being the recommendable hardware setup for the present tutorial.

+Once the Modbus connection is properly working, the Opta™ devices can remain connected directly without the need for the Ethernet switch when deployed in an application field as it can be seen in the following image.

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)